-Why chatGPT-4 would not lead to mass unemployment but would make work better
+Why ChatGPT-4 would not lead to mass unemployment but would make work better

 This new development raised concerns as it meant that fewer people would be employed for the work that these robots did.

-The fear of job loss over the years due to the creation of artificial intelligence has intensified as a result of the development of a language-based AI known as Chatgpt-4.
-It is a language model of artificial Intelligence that enables man to accurately and coherently communicate with their machines, ask it to embark on tasks such as writing codes, essays, designs, and many more.
+The fear of job loss over the years due to the creation of artificial intelligence has intensified as a result of the development of a language-based AI known as ChatGPT-4.
+It is a language model of artificial Intelligence that enables man to accurately and coherently communicate with their machines, and ask them to embark on tasks such as writing codes, essays, designs, and many more.

 Conversations and projections on ChatGPT-4 have been that it would lead to massive job loss.